57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 }
 ```

-- `close = sol_destination`: crucial—tells Anchor to automatically close `account` after successful execution and refund all its lamports ( rent deposit ) to `sol_destination`.
+- `close = sol_destination`: this is crucial to tell Anchor to automatically close `account` after successful execution and refund all its lamports (rent deposit) to `sol_destination`.
 This explicit create–destroy model is central to resource management in Solana programs.

 For more details, see [Mango Markets v4 source](https://github.com/blockworks-foundation/mango-v4/blob/dev/programs/mango-v4/src/accounts_ix/account_close.rs).